 Examples of Design Principles:

-- Design Patterns are applied to specific common problems.
+Design Patterns are specific (low-level) solutions to specific problems.
 You should have a very good reason every time you decide to implement a pattern.

-- Design Principles are applied to all programming.
+Design Principles are general (high-level) guidelines that help inform good software design.
 You should have a very good reason every time you decide not to follow principles.

-The end.
-I hope you found this article helpful.
-Stay tuned for more content!
+I hope you found this information helpful, stay tuned for more content! :)